patnym/remember-2-git/README.md

+# NOTE! - THIS FILE STRUCT IS KEPT FOR FUTURE REFERENCE
+I intend to update readme to relevant content in the future, please be patient

 # r2g README

 This is the README for your extension "r2g".
 After writing up a brief description, we recommend including the following sections.